 Speaking to your GP

-You might not associate GPs with treatment of drug abuse but, while there are addiction treatment services your GP simply can’t provide, they are able to refer you to professionals who can help, such as addiction treatment centres, counsellors and community resources.
+You might not associate GPs with the treatment of drug abuse but, while there are addiction treatment services your GP simply can’t provide, they are able to refer you to professionals who can help, such as addiction treatment centres, counsellors and community resources.

 Staging an Intervention